ercjewell/lib3/README.md

 4. What unique insight do you have about where the world is headed, and what does your company look like in 10 yrs if all goes well?
 - In 10 years, our company could be the epicenter of peer-revieved pubslish works in academia.

 5. What's your "go to market" strategy how do you plan to acquire or grow your users/customers, or how fast are you already growing?
+- Library Conferences are the central hub for writers & researchers.
+Having attended several
-- Conferences.
+- .
 American Library Association, Music LA, Special LA, state Library Associations
 - I am an Information Professional with a Masters of Science, Infomation Science & 10+ years of Information Science (public & academic libraries) expereince with connections within academic libraries such as Harvard University, Delaware State, University of Tennessee, and other accredited library association.
 I regularly attend library conferences and present research.
 Spreading the word about a platform that could pay researchers for thier work in academia would catch fire rather quickly.
 6. Do you have revenue, users or customers?
 7. How do you measure success?
 8. If N/A, what metric are you going to use for measuring growth, and why is that a good metric?
 9. Have you raised any capital & from who or gone through any incubator programs already?

+**Requirements**
+- build MVP until June 30 demo day & unlock more funding
+- How to Do Above: https://www.netsolutions.com/insights/how-to-build-an-mvp-minimum-viable-product-a-step-by-step-guide/